-This topic describes how to use the JFinal framework and OceanBase Cloud to build an application for basic database operations, such as table creation, data insertion, and data query.
+This topic describes how to use the JFinal framework to connect to OceanBase Cloud and perform basic operations such as creating a table, inserting data, and querying data.

-- You have registered an OceanBase Cloud account, and created a cluster instance and an Oracle-compatible tenant in OceanBase Cloud.
-For more information, see Create a cluster instance and Create a tenant.
+- You have registered an account for OceanBase Cloud, created an instance and an Oracle-compatible tenant.
+For more information, see Create an instance and Create a tenant.

 - You have installed IntelliJ IDEA.